 This all took 4/5 minutes to complete.

-As the new buzzword is risk I asked Chris constantly;
+As the new buzzword is risk, I asked Chris constantly;

 What potential risks she could see in front of her instead of using the word hazard.
 I don’t know if it made any difference but thought it might go down well!

 Lots of Q&A about anything and everything that was going on.
 Lots of questions from me about the mirrors obviously.

 On the first national speed limit road I encouraged Chris (completely over the top encouragement!!) to get a move on.

-- After 15 minutes or so I asked Chris to start telling me what she could see in front of her and how she was going to approach it.
+After 15 minutes or so I asked Chris to start telling me what she could see in front of her and how she was going to approach it.

 You really do forget sometimes that the examiner is in the back!
 Anyway, nothing I can do about it now so on we go.

-Although Chris was making really good progress with her speed I was starting to worry about the mirror issue.
+Although Chris was making really good progress with her speed, I was starting to worry about the mirror issue.
 It wasn’t being fixed towards the end so I started to worry about how this would affect the outcome.

 She said that there might be a lot of pedestrians around on their lunch breaks.

 I constantly used the words ‘Anticipation’ & ‘Risk’ throughout the drive.

 Back at the Test Centre

 He told me he’d be back in 10 minutes.
 It was the longest 10 minutes of my life!!

 The Examiner came back and asked me to join him across the road away from the car.

-- He said I should have asked more questions about why certain roads are certain speed limits (built up areas etc) but other than that he thought it was an excellent lesson.
+He said I should have asked more questions about why certain roads have certain speed limits (built up areas etc) but other than that he thought it was an excellent lesson.

-- He also told me that I was right to say that the mirror issue needed sorting out before we went on dual carriageways!
-He said that sometimes what the client wants to do is not realistic at that stage so it’s our job to explain that to them.
+He also told me that I was right to say that the mirror issue needed sorting out before we went on dual carriageways.
+He said that sometimes what the client wants to do is not realistic at that stage, so it’s our job to explain that to them.

 I must add that the Examiner was excellent.
-He was very encouraging at the start, told me to relax and just do the job I’ve doing for 12 years but with a bit more sparkle today.
+He was very encouraging at the start, told me to relax, and just do the job I’ve done for 12 years but with a bit more sparkle today.